HASCODES-Games/Open-ASCII-Engine/README.md

 Open ASCII Engine is a basic game engine written in python that simplifies the process of creating text-based adventure video games/visual novels.

 # Version
-Currently, the engine is mostly unfinished and is in version 0.0.2.
+Currently, the engine is mostly unfinished and is in version 0.0.2 unstable.

 # Capabilities
 - Line writing with typewriter effect